TheObserverofOne/100-days-of-code/log.md

 **Today's Progress**: Watched more CS50, learned something new today about the web, continued working on side project.

 **Thoughts** Thought I knew all there was to know from all my years hacking away on computers as a youngling...
 BUT I was wrong!
 Or I forgot.
-Anyway, I'm enjoying these videos and also feeling as if I've missed out on way too much since messing around with ASP 12 years ago!
+Anyway, I'm enjoying these videos and also feeling as if I've missed out on way too much since messing around with ASP 12 years ago!  https://codepen.io/TheObserverofOne/pen/dJwKZE

 ### Day 6: Jan 8th, 2018

-**Today's Progress**: More CS:50, dabbling with Python today.
+**Today's Progress**: More CS:50, dabbling with Python today, mostly in JS though.  https://codepen.io/TheObserverofOne/pen/GyPXjB

-**Thoughts** Seriously considering Python over JS, but it seems as if they work well together, so I'll stick with JS as my main language and branch out to Python when I've fully understood JS.
+**Thoughts** Seriously considering Python over JS, but it seems as if they work well together, so I'll stick with JS as my main language and branch out to Python when I've fully understood JS. https://codepen.io/TheObserverofOne/pen/jYXKzL

 ### Day 7: Jan 9th, 2018

-**Today's Progress**: Went through 3 lessons of a Watch and Code course linked off Hack Reactor's site, looked at other prep work.
+**Today's Progress**: Went through 3 lessons of a Watch and Code course linked off Hack Reactor's site, looked at other prep work. https://codepen.io/TheObserverofOne/pen/LeMdqx

 **Thoughts** Really into this course, but do feel as if I'll forget all of what I've learned here.
 I do understand it though, that is what matters right now.